Categorical Area: Economic Development, Energy

 Amount Maximum: No more than $1 million per project and no more than $1 million per borrower outstanding at any time.
 This includes members of LLCs that are included in other loans.

 Applicants will request a loan term in their application, to be evaluated by IEDA and the IEC Board.
-The Loan Committee must only recommend an award for a loan with the shortest possible term, in no case more than 20 years.
-The term of the loan will be determined by selecting the shortest of the following:
+The Loan Committee will recommend an award for a loan with the shortest possible term to enable the quickest possible repayment.
+Most loan terms are between five and nine years.
+The shortest possible term will be determined through an analysis of the following:

 - The estimated useful life of the project